Parthwebde12/shopifyclone/README.md

-##Copyright (c) 2025 Parth Wakodikar.
+---

+## 📜 Copyright

+© 2025 Your Name.
 All rights reserved.
-No part of this project may be copied, modified, or distributed without prior permission.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without prior written permission.
+--

 # Shopify Clone